XJoshua/RayTracingInOneWeek/README.md

 # RayTracingInOneWeek
-Some homework and study notes for Ray Tracing In One Week, Praise the author.
+Some homework and study notes for Ray Tracing In One Week, Praise Peter Shirley.